 This is a mandatory event worth UP TO fifty (50) points.
 Teams must show up on time and not tear down their display until allowed told to do so by the competition organizer.
 This event will last approximately two (2) hours.
 Local dealers, snowmobile enthusiasts, and other professionals will tour the displays and judge the display.
 A sample judging form will be provided prior to the competition.
 Teams choosing not to attend the static display will receive zero (0) points.

 A standardized chart, similar to a new vehicle window sticker, will be required for all snowmobiles.
 A finalized version of this chart will be provided at the competition.
-The chart will include basic information about the snowmobile such as chassis make and model, engine size, number of cylinders, 2-stroke or 4-stroke, MSRP, design horsepower, and fuel economy.
+The chart will include basic information about the snowmobile such as:

+- o chassis make and model

+- o engine size

+- o number of cylinders

+- 2-stroke or 4-stroke

+- MSRP

+- design horsepower

+- fuel economy.